libis/UB-digitalisering-omeka/plugins/Multilanguage/README.md

 [Multilanguage] is an [Omeka] plugin that is a limited attempt to make parts of Omeka multilanguage.
-It integrates the [locale switcher] from [BibLibre] for public front-end and admin back-end.
+It integrates the [locale switcher] from [BibLibre] for public front-end and admin back-end, and [Translations], for management of translations of specific or hard coded theme strings.

 Installation